Written by: Nicki Hari

 At Primrose Lodge, our hugely experienced professional staff have helped countless people with amphetamine dependency get back onto the path towards healthy, happy lives.
 Many of our therapists have been through rehab themselves, so they understand what you are going through and can offer first-hand experience and knowledge.

-Our amphetamine addiction rehab programme includes a combination of both one-to-one and group therapy as well as therapeutic models such as Cognitive Behavioural Therapy (CBT), art therapy, meditation therapy and more.
+Our amphetamine rehab programme includes a combination of both one-to-one and group therapy as well as therapeutic models such as Cognitive Behavioural Therapy (CBT), art therapy, meditation therapy and more.

 We provide bespoke dietary and fitness plans to ensure healthy bodies as well as healthy minds.
 Being aware of the importance of loved ones in the recovery process and their own healing journey, we also provide a Family Recovery Programme to ensure the healing spreads throughout the entire home.